joernba/joernba.github.io/what-i-do.md

 ### What I don't do

-web hosting, website maintenance, systems integration, SEM
+web hosting, systems integration, SEM